-For a mid-century look at your dining room table, you can choose wishbone chairs.
-These chairs are often made of wood with a cushioned or wicker seat.
-The defining characteristic is the support up the middle of the back that splits like a wishbone.
+For a mid-century look at your dining room table, you can choose chairs in the wishbone style.
+A wishbone chair, with a cushioned or wicker seat, is often made from wood.
+Their defining characteristic is the support up the middle of the back that splits like a wishbone shape.

-These chairs also curve around the back to add extra support.
-They typically come in neutral colors, but you can find wishbone chairs in bright colors as well.
-There are also wishbone-style bar stools to match.
+These styles also curve around the back to add extra support.
+The Wishbone chair typically comes in neutral colors, but you can find them in bright colors as well.

 3. Ghost Chair

-Don’t be fooled by the name of this style of chair.
-A ghost chair isn’t haunted, just made of clear plastic.
-Ghost chars are the perfect dining room accessories for any ultra-modern home.
-You can get these chairs with or without arms, in sets of two and four, and in varying heights.
+A ghost chair isn’t haunted; it’s just made from clear plastic; contemporary plastic furniture.
+Ghost chairs are the perfect dining room accessories for any ultra-modern home.
+You can purchase these chairs with or without arms, in sets of two and four, and in varying heights.